CrossRef/rest-api-doc/deposit_api.md

 CrossRef provides a deposit mechanisms for our members and manuscript system vendors.
 The current deposit mechanism provides a URL end-point that can accept deposits of CrossRef metadata.
-However, this mechanisn has some deficiencies, including:
+However, this mechanism has some deficiencies, including:

 - an inability to programatically track the status of a deposit
 - an outdated method of returning deposit results to a user (e-mail responses containing